Kathryn Merteuil: Unaired sequel series pilot

 Kathryn was set to return in a television series continuation of the first film, with Sarah Michelle Gellar reprising the role.
 NBC passed on the project after a pilot order and it did not go forward.
 However, the pilot leaked online several years later.

 In the unaired pilot episode, Kathryn is now sober and married to a wealthy man, Pascall Barrett (Coby Bell).
 She works for a youth rehabilitation program after putting the scandal of her youth behind her and try to gain power at Valmont International, the company owned by Sebastian's father, Edward Valmont (Peter Gallagher).
-She also cheat on her husband with her chief of staff, Carmen Castillo (Nathalie Kelley).
+She also cheats on her husband with her chief of staff, Carmen Castillo (Nathalie Kelley).
 When Sebastian and Annette's child, Bash Casey (Taylor John Smith), discover his father's past and the existence of the Valmont's family, he meet with Edward who confirm that Bash is truly his grandson and welcome him into their world of wealth and business.
 Kathryn's life is disrupted by Bash's arrival and the episode finish with her returning to her old self and using her old rosary to take drugs.